Open a PDF version to print this topic

 Controlled-release (slow-acting) tablets

 Controlled-release tablets usually last for 12 hours.
 They come in different strengths from 5 mg through to 80 mg.
 Your doctor may need to prescribe a combination of tablet strengths to get the right dose for you.
-You need to swallow the tablets whole – don't chew or crush any of them.
+You need to swallow the tablets whole – do not chew or crush any of them.

 Immediate-release (fast-acting) capsules or liquid